-We also took into account Assurance Check findings undertaken by Care Inspectorate Wales (CIW) and Estyn reports as well as any subsequent actions taken by the Council in response.
+We also considered the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
 CIW and Healthcare Inspectorate Wales published their joint National review of the use of Deprivation of Liberty Safeguards (DoLS) in Wales.
-They identified a number of key findings and recommendations in their report.
-In November 2021, CIW also published its national overview report of assurance checks in Wales and Let me flourish, a national review of early help, care and support and transition for disabled children in Wales.
+They identified a number of key findings and recommendations.
+The full report can be found here.